WATCH: From Nixon to WikiLeaks, Roger Stone’s Scandalous Career

 The eccentric 67-year-old was first indicted and arrested in January on several charges—including witness tampering, obstruction of justice and lying to Congress—that stemmed from Special Counsel Robert Mueller’s Russia investigation.
 The “dirty trickster,” as he calls himself, will be sentenced on Feb.
 6, 2020.

 Stone is no stranger to political scandal.
-Watch the video below for a glimpse inside his decades of dirty tricks.
+Watch the video above for a glimpse inside his decades of dirty tricks.